- Off road parking

 - Washing machine

-Over first and second and floors.
-Three bedrooms: 1 x twin (link - can become a super king-size double on request) with en-suite bathroom with corner bath, shower over, basin and WC, 2 x 2nd floor king-size doubles, both with en-suite shower, basin and WC.
+Over first and second floors.
+Three bedrooms: 1 x twin (zip/link, can be super king-size double on request) with en-suite bathroom with corner bath, shower over, basin and WC, 2 x 2nd floor king-size doubles, both with en-suite shower, basin and WC.
 First floor kitchen with dining area.
 First floor utility with basin and additional WC.
 First floor sitting room.

 About the location